 I never heard of Yohan Ferrant’s “do nothing” bread until the post showed up showing pictures of another member’s experiment with in back a few days ago.
 I love no-knead bread, and the it sounded like this was very much like the NYT recipe but without yeast and with whole wheat flour.
-I decided to follow the recipe exactly as stated on The Northwest Sourdough Blog’s article on the topic (link).
+I decided to follow the recipe exactly as stated on The Northwest Sourdough Blog’s article on the topic (link) and video here.

 This is a 90% hydration dough of: